“You’re So Controlling!”

 - Regularly questioning your whereabouts (whether from distrust, jealousy, or something approaching paranoia), as though you were up to something suspicious.

-- [Closely related to this] violating your privacy by routinely checking your email account(s), calls or texts on your phone, or demanding that you share things that you’d prefer (for any number of legitimate reasons) to keep to yourself.
+- Violating your privacy by routinely checking your email account(s), calls or texts on your phone, or demanding that you share things that you’d prefer (for any number of legitimate reasons) to keep to yourself.

 - Demanding more appreciation, recognition, gratitude, or some admission that you’re fortunate to be in this relationship—making you feel inferior, “one down,” or as though you’re so indebted to them that you don’t have the right to assert yourself.